Skip to main content

 Overview

-The Python SDK offers two main methods for creating records:
+The Python SDK offers three main methods for creating records:

 • create() - Create a single record with a label and data